onap/dcaegen2/platformdoc/docs/index.md

 ### For 1710

 The classic controller is deploying and managing all CDAP applications, and docker applications that were deployed prior to 1710.
-All other docker applications are being deployed and mananged by the new controller.
+All other docker applications are being deployed and managed by the new controller.

 ### For 1802

 The classic controller is deploying and managing all CDAP applications, and some docker applications that were deployed prior to 1710.
 Some docker applications are being migrated from the classic to the new controller.
-All new docker applications are being deployed and mananged by the new controller.
+All new docker applications are being deployed and managed by the new controller.